 Needless to say, I was more optimistic in those days about the potential for custom fabbed remote turbo setups or custom mods to an existing truck setup.
 Considering the rarity of used complete turbo van kits, I still recommend spending the extra money to buy a new Banks and Hypermax kit, while they still offer this product.

 Naturally, this could be extended to the topic of innercoolers and their respective tubing.
 The trucks have plenty of space to run innercooler piping and mount it up in front of the condenser.
 The owner of R&D IDI Performance once told me that he was contemplating how to run an innercooler on a van project he was developing, and it would likely run a heat exchanger up to the front and mount the innercooler inside the engine bay.
 I like this idea, but considering there is almost already no space in the engine bay, I’d find it difficult to find a way to mount that.
 And an undermount innercooler is a recipe for air intake damage from ground debris.
-I’m working on a plan to innercooler my engine after the 7.3-rebuild project (soon to be showcased on this blog), and I’m considering doing a second battery delete to find room for the innercooler and air intake filter housing.
+I’m working on a plan to innercooler my engine after the 7.3-rebuild project, and I’m considering doing a second battery delete to find room for the innercooler and air intake filter housing.
 But that is for another day.

 Van vs Truck IDI Myths: